Collaborative Divorce Attorney in Plymouth, Minnesota

 You get professional assistance throughout the process.
 The attorney works with other collaborative professionals who are available to facilitate where needed.
 These might include financial planners, divorce coaches, and child therapists who work for both parties.

 Collaborative divorce isn't for every couple, for example, those with an unequal power dynamic, couples who won't communicate with one another, or those who don't trust the other to disclose assets.
 But it's a good option for couples when:

-Both parties see the benefit of working with collaborative specialists.
+- Both parties see the benefit of working with someone with a collaborative focus.